 We know that there is an association between the thyroid and the inflammatory response that occurs in the orbit (eye socket), however the exact link is not known and therefore we have no exact test to determine the time course of this active phase.
-This is a clinical diagnosis and may require multiple consultations with Dr Wilcsek over time to assess when your disease process has reached the inactive or burnt out phase.
+This is a clinical diagnosis and may require multiple consultations with A/Prof Wilcsek over time to assess when your disease process has reached the inactive or burnt-out phase.

 What are the symptoms?

 A staring appearance and dry eyes are often the first symptoms.
 Early signs also include swelling of the eyelids and tissues around the eye.
 Swelling of the normal fatty tissue surrounding the eye and eye muscles can push the eye forward and the appearance of a prominent eye can further be exacerbated if the eyelids are retracted (pulled back) by the scarring process of the disease.
 The degree of this protrusion may vary and may involve one or both eyes.

 Swelling of the muscles that move the eye may produce double vision.
 In severe cases, the clear covering of the eye, the cornea, may ulcerate, or the optic nerve may be compressed resulting in loss of vision.
 Your doctor can almost always avoid permanent loss of vision with treatment.